UK-Export-Finance/dtfs2/trade-finance-manager-ui/README.md

 To run the TFM UI locally, follow these steps:

-1. Execute `docker-compose up`.
+1. Execute `npm run start`.
 2. Visit [http://localhost:5003](http://localhost:5003) in your web browser.

-Alternatively, you can start all services from the project's root directory using `docker-compose up`.
+Alternatively, you can start all services from the project's root directory using `npm run start`.

 ## Login Credentials :key: